-To officially withdraw, a student is encouraged to notify the institution their intent to withdraw from the college; otherwise, the institution will administratively withdraw students who fail to attend for fourteen (14) consecutive class days.
+An "unofficial withdrawal" occurs when a student stops attending all classes and stops participating in any academic activities beyond the date, he/she last attended classes.
+The college will administratively withdraw students who fail to attend for fourteen (14) consecutive class days.
 Students who fail to return from a Leave of Absence will be withdrawn on the day the student was to return to classes with any refund due calculated from their last day of attendance prior to their Leave of Absence.